Kumru/Kumru.github.io/_pages/about.md

 <br>
 ```

-  I am currently looking for a Postdoc position.
+  I am currently looking for a postdoctoral position.
   If you are interested, please drop an email at mkumruee [at] gmail [dot] com.

 ```